run-llama/llama_index/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GPT Index (LlamaIndex 🦙)!
+Welcome to LlamaIndex 🦙 (GPT Index)!
 =====================================

 GPT Index (LlamaIndex) is a project consisting of a set of data structures designed to make it easier to